 This is by no means a comprehensive list and there are various other ways in which someone working on a construction site might come to harm.

 Construction Site Claims

-Construction site accidents are of course devastating for all concerned, and when an incident arises, it is natural to wonder whether anything could have been done to prevent it from happening.
-Unfortunately, the answer is often – yes.
+Construction site accidents can be devastating for all concerned, and when an incident arises, it is natural to wonder whether anything could have been done to prevent it from happening and the answer is often yes.

-In practical terms, this means that an employer must take steps to protect your health and safety while you are on site.
+In practical terms, this means that steps must be taken to protect your health and safety while you are on site.
 This might include providing the correct training and protective equipment, implementing the correct health and safety regulations, supervising workers and servicing machinery, to name but a few.